dotnet/docs-maui/docs/migration/android-projects.md

 ## Runtime behavior

-There is some behavioral changes to the `String.IndexOf()` method in .NET 5 and higher on different platforms, see details [here](/dotnet/standard/globalization-localization/globalization-icu).
+There are some behavioral changes to the `String.IndexOf()` method in .NET 5+ on different platforms.
+For more information, see [.NET globalization and ICU](/dotnet/standard/globalization-localization/globalization-icu).

 ## Linker (ILLink)

-.NET 5 and higher has new [settings for the linker](/dotnet/core/deploying/trimming-options):
+.NET 5+ has new settings for the linker:

 - `<PublishTrimmed>true</PublishTrimmed>`
 - `<TrimMode>link</TrimMode>` - Enable member-level trimming.

+For more information, see [Trimming options](/dotnet/core/deploying/trimming-options).

-In Android application projects by default, `Debug` builds will not use the linker and `Release` builds will set `PublishTrimmed=true` and `TrimMode=link`. `TrimMode=copyused` is the default the dotnet/sdk, but it doesn't not seem to be appropriate for mobile applications.
-Developers can still opt into `TrimMode=copyused` if needed.
+In Android app projects by default, `Debug` builds will not use the linker and `Release` builds will set `PublishTrimmed=true` and `TrimMode=link`. `TrimMode=copyused` is the default for the .NET SDK but doesn't seem to be appropriate for mobile apps.
+However, you can still opt into `TrimMode=copyused` if required.

 If the legacy `AndroidLinkMode` setting is used, both `SdkOnly` and `Full` will default to equivalent linker settings:

 - `<PublishTrimmed>true</PublishTrimmed>`
 - `<TrimMode>link</TrimMode>`

-With `AndroidLinkMode=SdkOnly` only BCL and SDK assemblies marked with `%(Trimmable)` will be linked at the member level. `AndroidLinkMode=Full` will set `%(TrimMode)=link` on all .NET assemblies similar to the example in the [trimming documentation](/dotnet/core/deploying/trimming-options#trimmed-assemblies).
+With `AndroidLinkMode=SdkOnly` only BCL and SDK assemblies marked with `%(Trimmable)` will be linked at the member level. `AndroidLinkMode=Full` will set `%(TrimMode)=link` on all .NET assemblies.

+> [!IMPORTANT]
-It is recommended to migrate to the new linker settings, as `AndroidLinkMode` will eventually be deprecated.
+> It's recommended to migrate to the new linker settings, as `AndroidLinkMode` will eventually be deprecated.

 ## AOT

-`$(RunAOTCompilation)` will be the new MSBuild property for enabling AOT.
-This is the same property used for [Blazor WASM](/aspnet/core/blazor/host-and-deploy/webassembly/#ahead-of-time-aot-compilation). `$(AotAssemblies)` will also enable AOT, in order to help with migration from "legacy" Xamarin.Android to .NET 6.
+`$(RunAOTCompilation)` is the new MSBuild property for enabling AOT.
+This is the same property used for [Blazor WASM](/aspnet/core/blazor/host-and-deploy/webassembly/#ahead-of-time-aot-compilation). `$(AotAssemblies)` also enables AOT, in order to help with migration from legacy Xamarin.Android to .NET 6+.

+> [!IMPORTANT]
-It is recommended to migrate to the new `$(RunAOTCompilation)` property, as `$(AotAssemblies)` is deprecated in .NET 7.
+> Its recommended to migrate to the new `$(RunAOTCompilation)` property, as `$(AotAssemblies)` is deprecated in .NET 7.

-We want to choose the optimal settings for startup time and app size.
-By default `Release` builds will default to:
+Release builds will default to:

 ```xml
 <PropertyGroup Condition="'$(Configuration)' == 'Release'">